jonathankek1016/llm-inference-explorer/README.md

 cache, embeddings or interpretability research, then it has achieved its purpose.

+## Disclaimer

+This project is an educational visualization designed to build an intuitive understanding of the LLM inference process.

+It does **not** expose proprietary model internals, hidden states, weights, activations, or chain-of-thought.
+Sections labelled as **Educational** or **Illustrative** are conceptual abstractions intended for learning, not direct observations of how any specific model internally operates.

 ## About this project

 This is my **first AI-assisted (\"vibe coded\") project** and also the